rickyvetter/rickyvetter.github.io/_posts/thoughts/2013-10-31-Using-Jekyll.markdown

 Cons
 ----
 1. It can sometimes seem so powerful I want to believe that I can add dynamic content to it.
 I find myself more drawn to try and add things that are difficult without server side code.
 I'll write more on this topic at a later date.
 I'm dead tired and I just wanted to get this down before I head to bed.
 Goodnight!
-Happy Halloween<pre>Hello</pre>.
+Happy Halloween<code>Hello</code>.

 	Hello this is code;
+	This is more code;